Learning rewards for robotic ultrasound scanning using probabilistic temporal ranking: Related work

-Preference-based ranking of this form is widely used in inverse reinforcement learning to rate demonstrations \cite{wirth2017survey}, and preference elicitation \cite{braziunas2006preference} is a well established area of research.
-For example, \citet{brochu2010bayesian} use Bayesian optimisation with a pairwise ranking model to allow users to procedurally generate realistic animations. \citet{active_preference_learning} actively query demonstrators to learn reward functions. \citet{sugiyama2012preference} use preference-based inverse reinforcement learning for dialog control.
+Preference-based ranking of this form is widely used in inverse reinforcement learning to rate demonstrations \citep{wirth2017survey}, and preference elicitation \citep{braziunas2006preference} is a well established area of research.
+For example, \citet{brochu2010bayesian} use Bayesian optimisation with a pairwise ranking model to allow users to procedurally generate realistic animations. \citet{active_preference_learning,Biyik-RSS-20} and \cite{tucker2020preference} actively query demonstrators to learn reward functions.
+The latter make use of a Thurstonian model \cite{thurstone2017law}, computing the cumulative distribution function over the difference between rewards.
+This is intractable, and requires a Laplace approximation for inference. \citet{sugiyama2012preference} use preference-based inverse reinforcement learning for dialog control.
 Here, dialog samples are annotated with ratings, which are used to train a preference-based reward model.
 These preference elicitation approaches are effective, but place a substantial labelling burden on users.
 In this work, we consider the non-interactive learning case where we are required to learn directly from unlabelled observation traces.

+A number of extensions to maximum entropy IRL have been proposed to cope with sub-optimal demonstration sequences, typically through the inclusion of additional supervisory information about the quality of a demonstration sequence \citep{wu2019imitation,brown2019extrapolating}.
+In large part, these works define demonstration quality in terms of how noisy they are \citep{brown2019extrapolating} or how far they deviate from some perfect demonstration.
+However, for discovery tasks such as ultrasound scanning, it is much harder to determine what constitutes an optimal or perfect demonstration, as all demonstrations require a degree of exploration before finding a good viewpoint.

+\citet{lee2016inverse} use leveraged Gaussian processes to learn from both positive and negative demonstration examples.
+Similarly, \citet{shiarlis:aamas16} and \citet{valko2013semi} consider inverse reinforcement learning in the looser case where only a subset of demonstrations are considered expert or successful, and the remaining `failures' may contain elements key to success, or even be unlabelled successful demonstrations.
+These are semi-supervised learning approaches, as they rely on additional labelling information about the quality of demonstrations.
+In contrast, the PTR approach proposed in this paper is self-supervising, as it relies on time as a supervisory signal.